mpalash/aliakbarmehta/_pages/cv.md

 Ali Akbar Mehta is a Trans-media artist.
 Through his research-based transmedia practice, he creates immersive cyber archives that explore collective memetic history, narratives of memory, identity, violence, and conflict.
 He is a founder-member and current Artistic Director of [Museum of Impossible Forms](www.museumofimpossibleforms.org), Helsinki, and the Artistic Producer at [mcult Media Residency](https://www.m-cult.org/), Helsinki.
 He is also pursuing a Doctoral Research program at the Contemporary Art Department at [Aalto University](https://www.aalto.fi/), Helsinki.

 He has exhibited his projects in galleries and alternate spaces in Mumbai, New Delhi, Pune, Helsinki, Tampere, Pori, Venice, Nova Goriza, and Vilnius.
 He holds a BFA in Drawing and Painting from [Sir J.J.
 School of Art,](http://www.sirjjschoolofart.in/) Mumbai, and an MA in Visual Culture, Curating, and Contemporary Art from Aalto University, Helsinki, Finland, where he completed a thesis text titled ‘Cyber Archive: Being and Doing Knowledge’.
-Some of his ongoing projects are ‘256 Million Colours of Violence’, ‘Contemporary Ruins of Kruunuvuori’, ‘War Room Echo – Regarding the pain of Other Cyborgs’, and ‘New Frontiers: Critical enquiries for archives as Artistic Praxis’.
+Some of his ongoing projects are ‘256 Million Colours of Violence’, ‘War Room Echo – Regarding the pain of Other Cyborgs’, and ‘Central Park Archives’.

 He lives and works in Helsinki and Mumbai.